mteng008/Minesweeper/README.md

  To play our game, just run the main executable: ./play_game The game will appear as an output within PuTTy.
 There is no need to install any sort of GUI or third party application, just run the code in a compiler/IDE.

+When selecting a difficulty, please enter the corresponding letter.
+During the game, you type your move as a "x y" point, your first number(x-coordinate) followed by a space, followed by your second number(y-coordinate).
+For example a move could be typed as:8 5

  ## Testing